Detecting text in images with the Vision framework

 While the approach above works, a text recognizer returns unstructured text.
 Text that spans over multiple lines is separated in different lines, and it’s up to us to make sense of it all.

-However, with the new RecognizeDocumentsRequest that was introduced in WWDC 25, such manual work is no longer needed.
+Since the RecognizeTextRequest returns bounding boxes and contextual information, it’s possible for us to group texts together.
+However, the new RecognizeDocumentsRequest that was introduced at WWDC 25 makes such manual operations obsolete.
 Let’s see how we can use it to simplify things.

 Detecting text with a RecognizeDocumentsRequest